Frequently Asked Questions

 -

-The 1J1 Flag monitors the Cortex unit’s temperature.
+The 1J1 Flag monitors the Davicom Cortex unit’s temperature.
 An alarm may be set if the unit installation location or condition causes temperature concerns.

 Click below to see more.